-A general LTC7050-1 application circuit is shown on the first page of this data sheet.
-LTC7050-1 is optimized for the application of high frequency high current voltage regulator.
-External component selection is largely driven by the load requirement and begins with the selection of the switching frequency f{SW} and inductor L. Once the inductor is chosen, the input capacitor, C{IN} , the output capacitor, C{OUT} , can be selected.
+A general LTC7050 application circuit is shown on the first page of this data sheet.
+LTC7050 is optimized for the application of high frequency high current voltage regulator.
+External component selection is largely driven by the load requirement and begins with the selection of the switching frequency f{SW} and inductor L. Refer to Frequency Selection and Inductor Selection sections for the guidance.
 The I{SNS} resistors are selected to set the current limit.